– Apply by Thursday 20th Jan to avail of discounted application fee of €30.00.

 – HEAR is a third level admissions scheme for school leavers from socioeconomic disadvantaged backgrounds.

-Mon 1st Feb – Restricted Courses – These courses have an additional assessment procedure. e.g., Admission Test (HPAT for Medicine), portfolios for art courses, auditions for music/drama etc. and must by applied for by 1st Feb.
+– Closing date for portfolios for art courses, auditions for music/drama etc. must be applied for by 1st Feb.

-Fri 5th Feb – Online facility to amend course choices becomes available for an additional fee of €10.00.
-(Generally, it is only those who have omitted a restricted course would utilise this facility).
+– Online facility to amend course choices becomes available from 4th Feb at noon, to 1st Mar 2022 for an additional fee of €10.00.
+(Generally it is only those who have omitted a restricted course would utilise this facility).

-Mon 1st Mar – Closing date for completion of online DARE/HEAR at 5.15pm, with DARE/HEAR supporting documentation to arrive at CAO before 15th Mar at 5.15pm.
+– 1st March is closing date for completion of online DARE/HEAR at 5.00pm (DARE/HEAR supporting documentation to arrive at CAO before 15th Mar at 5.00pm)

-Sat 1st May – Change of Mind facility opens up in May and continues up to 1st July.
-This facility allows students to introduce, delete or move the order of courses already selected as much as one likes, with no extra fee with the exception of restricted courses.
+– Change of Mind Facility opens on 5th May and continues up to 1st July at 5.00pm.
+This facility allows students to introduce, delete or move the order of courses already selected as much as one likes with no extra fee.

 Mature Applicant Courses